vvvkor/d1/README.md

 # d1

-**d1** is lightweight yet functional responsive CSS microframework with optional JavaScript enhancements.
+**d1** is a lightweight yet functional responsive CSS microframework with optional JavaScript enhancements.
 It aims to implement most widely used interface components with less code.

 ## Features